boo62/boo62.github.io/posts/my-first-blog-post.rst

 This is my first post in Nikola
 -------------------------------

-I reprduce https://getnikola.com/quickstart.html and play around.
+Here I reproduce https://getnikola.com/quickstart.html and play around.

 A paragraph.